adjtomo/seisflows/docs/getting_started_chinook.rst

     cp Mesh_Par_file_init Mesh_Par_file_true
     ln -s Mesh_Par_file_true Mesh_Par_file  # ensuring mesh name is correct

-Here you need to 1) open up the `Mesh_Par_file` file, 2) scroll down to the 'Domain materials' section (around Line 86) and 3) edit the material parameters.
+Here you need to manually:

+1) open up the `Mesh_Par_file` file,
+2) scroll down to the `'Domain materials'` section (around Line 86) and
+3) edit the material parameters to your choosing.

 I will increase velocities by 10%, that is Vp: 2800 -> 3020 m/s and Vs:
 1500 -> 1650 m/s.